brisbanemakerspace/bms-wiki/tools/digifab/lasercutter.md

 ## Camera Positioning System
 We have a super cool camera positioning system setup on the laser cutter.
 It allows you to put offcuts or irregular sized sheets inside and visually move your cut/engrave job around with a preview of where it's going to cut.
 It's accurate to within 2-3mm normally, but may deviate by up to 5mm towards the outer edges.
 Make sure to move the Z height of the machine down to the engrave/cut height for best accuracy.

-## Software
+## Software / Cut Files
 We use an industry standard software called [Lightburn](https://lightburnsoftware.com) to run our laser cutter.
-You can bring an SVG of your job and import it into Lightburn on our iMac.
-Alternatively, you can purchase a license if you'd like to experiment at home or on your own computer (recomended if you do a lot of lasering).
+This software supports the following files: .SVG, .DXF or .
+PDF.
+You can bring your files on a USB flash drive/SD card, or use AirDrop to copy it to our iMac.
+Alternatively, you can purchase a license of Lightburn if you'd like to experiment at home or on your own computer (recomended if you do a lot of lasering).

 # Induction Process
 This induction has two options: